LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 	- left_delta1(z)
 - 124: error angle between desired orientation and root's heading.

+The foot deltas are the vectors going from the foot to ist target, indicating the Network if it is far from its objectiv or not.
+The swinging foot receives the target0 (light green in the simulation) while the standing foot receives the target1 (dark green in the simulation).
+When the stance changes, target1 becomes target0 and a new target1 is generated.

 <a name="Action"></a>
 #### Neural Network's output action vector